Beautiful Lighthouses in Michigan Worth a Visit

 Crisp Point Lighthouse sits near Lake Superior’s ominously-named Shipwreck Alley, where many Great Lakes vessels were lost over the years.
 Built in 1904, the tall, white light was one of five U.S. Lifesaving stations on the Lake Superior shore.
 Throughout the summer, visitors may tour the lighthouse and visitors center.

-Au Sable Light - Pictured Rocks National Lakeshore
+5. Au Sable Light Station - Pictured Rocks National Lakeshore

 It’s a 1½-mile walk along a gravel footpath to access Pictured Rocks’ Au Sable lighthouse.
 But the walk is lovely, following the edge of the Lake Superior shoreline and occasionally offering views of shipwreck remains at the water’s surface.
 The 87-foot Au Sable Light has been active since 1874 and includes an original keeper’s house with a small museum.
 A smaller 1909 building recreates keepers’ living conditions from the early 20th century.

-Munising Range Lights - Pictured Rocks National Lakeshore
+6. Munising Range Lighthouses - Pictured Rocks National Lakeshore

 Built in 1908, the Munising Range lights lit the way for ships heading into port, allowing them to avoid hitting the treacherous Grand Island peninsula called the Thumb.
 Ceded to Pictured Rocks National Lakeshore in 2002, the lights still assist navigation within the national park.
 The old keeper’s quarters have been converted to the lakeshore’s Science and Natural Resources Division.

-Grand Island East Channel - Pictured Rocks National Lakeshore
+7. Grand Island East Channel Lighthouse - Pictured Rocks National Lakeshore

 Built in 1870, Grand Island’s East Channel light sits surrounded by the wilderness of the Pictured Rocks National Lakeshore.
 Although the light is privately owned and inaccessible to travelers, its weathered wooden exterior is so attractive that shutterbugs are still drawn to photograph the light on boat cruises through the channel.